dms3-fs/go-dms3-fs/docs/debug-guide.md

 ### Beginning

-When you see ipfs doing something (using lots of CPU, memory, or otherwise being weird), the first thing you want to do is gather all the relevant profiling information.
+When you see dms3fs doing something (using lots of CPU, memory, or otherwise being weird), the first thing you want to do is gather all the relevant profiling information.

 - goroutine dump
-  - `curl localhost:5001/debug/pprof/goroutine\?debug=2 > ipfs.stacks`
+  - `curl localhost:5001/debug/pprof/goroutine\?debug=2 > dms3fs.stacks`
 - 30 second cpu profile
-  - `curl localhost:5001/debug/pprof/profile > ipfs.cpuprof`
+  - `curl localhost:5001/debug/pprof/profile > dms3fs.cpuprof`
 - heap trace dump
-  - `curl localhost:5001/debug/pprof/heap > ipfs.heap`
+  - `curl localhost:5001/debug/pprof/heap > dms3fs.heap`
 - system information
-  - `ipfs diag sys > ipfs.sysinfo`
+  - `dms3fs diag sys > dms3fs.sysinfo`

-Bundle all that up and include a copy of the ipfs binary that you are running (having the exact same binary is important, it contains debug info).
+Bundle all that up and include a copy of the dms3fs binary that you are running (having the exact same binary is important, it contains debug info).

 You can investigate yourself if you feel intrepid: